 It’s no surprise people are looking at alternatives to traditional four-year undergraduate degree programs.
 One popular option is graduating from college in three years to avoid significant costs of a fourth year.

-According to the College Board, average public in-state tuition runs about $10,000 per year, and average private college tuition costs are more than $32,000 per year.
+According to the College Board, average public in-state tuition runs about $10,000 per year, and average private school tuition costs are more than $32,000 per year.

 Rising college costs leave many students and their parents scrambling to find ways to save money.
 And keep in mind – those are just tuition costs.